Welcome to Smart Justice for Young People

 - promoting evidence-based youth justice approaches, informed by experiences of young people, that will benefit those young people in contact with the criminal justice system and the community.

-Our main focus has been on interactions between police and young people, identified, youth diversionary schemes, bail and remand and other issues as they arise.
-The group is currently exploring an alternative approach to reduce offending, justice reinvestment, and considering its potential application in Victoria.
+Our main focuses have been on interactions between police and young people, youth diversion schemes, bail and remand, youth crime trends, conditions in youth justice facilities and other issues as they arise.
+The group is also currently exploring an alternative approach to reduce offending, justice reinvestment, and considering its potential application in Victoria.

 Evidence tells us that smart approaches to justice issues, particularly in the formative years of a person's life, are far more effective in creating safer, happier communities now and in the future.